1991yuyang/exposure-correct/README.md

 use_iaff: whether to use iaff attention mechanism
 iaff_r: channel scaling parameters of iaff attention mechanism
 use_psa: whether to use psa attention mechanism
+pretrained_g_weight: specify the weight path of the pre-trained model (or generative model)
 ### Start Training
 ```
 python train.py